 Materials in criticality classes 1-3 are qualified or requalified as part of a Change Control.
 According to this SOP, materials of criticality class 4 are not qualified and are not subject to Change Control.

-Request documents/certificates from supplier
+Request documents/certificates from the supplier

 The members of the Risk Management Teams determine in the initial risk classification of the respective material category which certificates are required for the risk analysis within the Change Control procedure.
 These are requested from the supplier by Purchasing.